 Mr. Homrig is an adjunct lecturer at Berkeley Law, teaching the Patent Litigation II course.
 He co-authors the Federal Judicial Center’s definitive how-to guide for federal judges on patent litigation, which is now in its third edition.

-Mr. Homrig’s notable representations include:
+Mr. Homrig’s representative matters include:

 *Matter handled prior to joining Latham